 The DOT Hazardous Material Regulations (49 CFR Parts 171-180) regulates the movement of Division 6.2 Infectious Substances when a commercial carrier is used.
 This is covered in Appendix B: Shipment of Infectious Substances.
 Transport refers to movement of Clemson material by Clemson personnel (faculty, staff or students) in a vehicle or hand carry between buildings.

 Substances that meet the DOT definition of infectious (see Appendix B) and that are being transported in a vehicle, must be packaged per DOT regulations by a person certified to ship infectious substances.
 Pay particular attention to the exemptions in Appendix B; most substances requiring transport at Clemson are exempt from the DOT definition of infectious.

 Substances not meeting the DOT definition of infectious, but requiring BL-2 (or higher) containment or covered by Clemson’s definition of biohazardous (see Chapter 9 of this Manual) must be packaged as follows for transport either by vehicle or hand carry: Place material in a primary (specimen) container that is leak-proof and secured with a tight-fitting cap; place absorbent material (diapers, absorbent towels, pads) around the primary containers for transport of liquids; place the primary container(s) in a secondary transport container that is also sealed and labeled with a biohazard symbol.

-Clemson encourages the use of university-owned vehicles rather than personal vehicles when transporting materials off campus to another facility.
+Clemson encourages the use of university-owned vehicles when transporting materials off campus.
 Accidents during movement of any of these materials can result in harm to persons and property.
-Release and spills of these materials may involve police and HazMat responders including clean-up and cost of recovery.
+Release and spills of these materials may involve police and HAZMAT responders including clean-up and cost of recovery.

 Under NO circumstances may public transportation be used for transport of Hazardous Materials.